awsdocs/amazon-ec2-user-guide-windows/doc_source/spot-interruptions.md

 For a Spot Instance launched by a `persistent` Spot Instance request, the Spot service restarts the stopped instance when capacity is available in the same Availability Zone and for the same instance type as the stopped instance\.

 If instances in an EC2 Fleet or Spot Fleet are stopped and the fleet is of type `maintain`, the Spot service launches replacement instances to maintain the target capacity\.
-The Spot service finds the best pools based on the specified allocation strategy \(`lowestPrice`, `diversified`, or `InstancePoolsToUseCount`\); it does not prioritize the pool with the earlier stopped instances\.
+The Spot service finds the best Spot capacity pools based on the specified allocation strategy \(`lowestPrice`, `diversified`, or `InstancePoolsToUseCount`\); it does not prioritize the pool with the earlier stopped instances\.
 Later, if the allocation strategy leads to a pool containing the earlier stopped instances, the Spot service restarts the stopped instances to meet the target capacity\.

 For example, consider a Spot Fleet with the `lowestPrice` allocation strategy\.
 At initial launch, a `c3.large` pool meets the `lowestPrice` criteria for the launch specification\.
 Later, when the `c3.large` instances are interrupted, the Spot service stops the instances and replenishes capacity from another pool that fits the `lowestPrice` strategy\.
 This time, the pool happens to be a `c4.large` pool and the Spot service launches `c4.large` instances to meet the target capacity\.
 Similarly, Spot Fleet could move to a `c5.large` pool the next time\.
 In each of these transitions, the Spot service does not prioritize pools with earlier stopped instances, but rather prioritizes purely on the specified allocation strategy\.
 The `lowestPrice` strategy can lead back to pools with earlier stopped instances\.
 For example, if instances are interrupted in the `c5.large` pool and the `lowestPrice` strategy leads it back to the `c3.large` or `c4.large` pools, the earlier stopped instances are restarted to fulfill target capacity\.